 protection on sunny days.
 Despite a substantial distance from populated

-areas, the trail is quite popular.
+areas, the trail is quite busy.
 Hiking boots and poles are

 recommended.
 There were lots of overly friendly flies at the peak

 out to be quite an adventure.
 The trail itself was great, but, since we